karlvr/consistent.js/README.md

 By default, keys containing event handlers are prefixed with a `$`, e.g. `$handleClick`.
 You can change this to any string by setting the option `eventHandlerPrefix`.
 You must still omit the prefix when declaring the event handler to bind to in the DOM.

-When you set an event handler prefix ending with a letter, e.g. "do", Consistent will expect the key to be camel-cased and will look for an event handler function specified as `ct-on="click"` in the key `doClick`.
+When you set an event handler prefix ending with a letter, e.g. "do", Consistent will expect the key to be camel-cased and will look for an event handler function specified as `ct-do="click"` in the key `doClick`.

 By default, keys containing value functions have no prefix – every function that doesn’t have a key prefixed with a `$` (or whatever the `eventHandlerPrefix` option is set to) is treated as a value function.
 You can change the value function prefix by setting the option `valueFunctionPrefix`.
 When there is a `valueFunctionPrefix` set, Consistent will only call functions that match the valuePrefix.
 Any functions that don’t match the value function prefix will be left untouched.